Created on

 In this case, the DH group can cause issues.

-Azure side is using DH group as ECP256, on the FortiGate side it matches with DH group 19: About cryptographic requirements and Azure VPN gateways.
+Azure side is using DH group as ECP256, on the FortiGate side, it matches with DH group 19: About cryptographic requirements and Azure VPN gateways.

-Change DH group to 2 on both FortiGate as well as Azure for phase1 configuration of the tunnel and disable PFS for phase2 configuration.
+Change the DH group to 2 on both FortiGate as well as Azure for phase1 configuration of the tunnel and disable PFS for phase2 configuration.

 Try to run the debug command again and check if that helped.